vinitp94/Cyber-Spider/README.md

 - IntelWeb::ingest(string&)

-  This function had to read in all the data and store it in the DiskMultiMap in O(N) time
+  This function had to read in all the data and store it in the DiskMultiMap in O(N) time where N is the number of lines of data.

   ```c++
   while (getline(inf, line))